DarkZor70/Q-bot-afk/README.md

   2. Download & install [Git Bash](https://git-scm.com/downloads)
   3. Open cmd
   4. Go to the file you want to save it with the "cd" command
-  5. Type the command "git clone https://github.com/quangei/Q-bot-afk.git"
+  5. Type the command `git clone https://github.com/quangei/Q-bot-afk.git`
-  6. Type the command "npm íntall" or activated Install.bat
+  6. Type the command `npm íntall` or activated Install.bat

 ### Replit
   1. Click the plus sign in the upper right corner (Create a Repl)